arthurbicego/movie-star/README.md

 # Portfolio - Movie Star

-Technologies: Vanilla PHP + MySQL + Bootstrap.
+Movie Star: Create, read, update, delete your movies.
+Share your reviews on other people's films.
 This is a portfolio project whose main focus is to consolidate learning and ideas.

+Technologies: Technologies: Vanilla PHP + MySQL + Bootstrap.

 ## WARNING